 - Schedule a pretrial or settlement conference

-If you and/or your attorney can’t reach a plea agreement with the prosecutor your case will be scheduled for trial.
+At future appearances, if you and/or your attorney can’t reach a resolution with the prosecutor your case will be scheduled for trial.

 Whether it’s in your best interest to speak with an attorney is a personal decision, but many people accused of serious misdemeanors or gross misdemeanors choose to consult with a criminal defense attorney.
 Most Minnesotans tend to perceive a significant difference between a speeding ticket and a DWI.